 Suppose there exists a consumer-side work listed in Table~\ref{tab:related_work_summary} that finds a suitable GitHub repository that may solve the user's query.
 Code2MCP converts this repository into MCP that LLMs can call and use.
 This is the core difference between this ``supply-side'' work and the consumer-side works.

-\textbf{Initialization and Analysis.} First, the \texttt{Download Agent} is responsible for cloning the specified repository, identified by its URL $u$, and creating an isolated local workspace.
-Subsequently, the \texttt{Environment Agent} begins its work by addressing environmental dependencies, one of the most common failure points in code conversion.
-It meticulously replicates the original code's runtime environment by intelligently parsing dependency files or Dockerfiles.
-This step is the cornerstone for ensuring the reliability of all subsequent code generation and testing.
+\textbf{Initialization and Analysis.} The \texttt{Download Agent} first clones the specified repository, identified by its URL $u$, into an isolated local workspace.
+The \texttt{Environment Agent} then replicates the runtime environment from dependency files or Dockerfiles, addressing one of the most common failure points in code conversion and supporting reliable subsequent code generation and testing.

-Once the environment is ready, the core challenge is identifying valuable, tool-worthy functionalities within a complex codebase.
-This is the task of the \texttt{Analysis Agent}.
-It moves beyond traditional static analysis by leveraging the \href{https://deepwiki.org/}{DeepWiki} tool for a deep semantic understanding of the code.
-By associating code entities with their intent from documentation and comments, the agent understands the code's ``purpose'', not just its ``structure''.
-The final output is a detailed Code Report, which serves as the strategic blueprint for all subsequent stages.
+Once the environment is ready, the \texttt{Analysis Agent} identifies tool-worthy functionalities within the codebase.
+It leverages the \href{https://deepwiki.org/}{DeepWiki} tool to obtain a semantic view of the code and associates code entities with their intent from documentation and comments.
+The output is a Code Report that summarizes candidate APIs and guides subsequent stages.

-\textbf{Generation, Execution, and Self-Correction.} After obtaining a clear conversion blueprint, the framework enters its core iterative loop, which is designed to tackle the challenge of translating abstract functionalities into concrete, executable, and correct MCP services.
+\textbf{Generation, Execution, and Self-Correction.} Given this conversion blueprint, the framework enters its core iterative loop that turns the identified functionalities into executable MCP services.

-The loop commences with the \texttt{Generation Agent}.
-It takes the Code Report from the Analysis Agent and uses the code generation capabilities of an LLM to intelligently abstract and encapsulate the identified core functionalities into MCP-compliant interfaces.
-This includes creating essential files like the tool interface definition and adapter file, which connect the original code to the MCP interface, along with a basic test suite.
+The loop starts with the \texttt{Generation Agent}, which takes the Code Report and uses an LLM to abstract the core functionalities into MCP-compliant interfaces.
+It creates the tool interface definitions and adapter file that connect the original code to the MCP interface, together with a basic test suite.